 The UNM College of Nursing is enthusiastically interested in all applicants.
 Our Faculty Admissions Committee holistically reviews academic records, experience in health care, professional and community experience, accomplishments, professional goals, and personal characteristics.

-Interviews (for some programs) and recommendations are also taken into consideration.
+Interviews (graduate programs only) and recommendations will also be taken into consideration.

 This entry-option is for current high school seniors only.
 If you have taken advanced placement/college credit courses in high school, you may still apply for this admission option.